KerimMbegovic/LogbookApp/README.md

 This is web application for students and professors of medical studies.
 It is used to track students achievements through study.

-There are 3 roles in application
+There are 3 roles in application<br>
-Admin - He is authored to add new users
+Admin - He is authored to add new users<br>
-Professor - He can see list of students and patients.
+Professor - He can see list of students and patients.<br>
-Student - He can add new patients and see list of patients.
+Student - He can add new patients and see list of patients.<br>

 I made it using MEAN stack, so frontend is Angular based, server is Node.js and MongoDB as database.